percburk/poimandres-theme-zed/README.md

 ## Using the Theme in Zed

 Once `pnpm run watch:zed` has copied the files, (or by manually copying files in `themes` into `~/.config/zed/themes`) open Zed, use command pallete to select `theme selector: toggle` , and pick the variant you want.

-## Contributing

-Issues and pull requests are welcome.
-Please use the provided formatter before committing and describe any visual decisions made so the meticulous baseline can be maintained.